yxuhan/CoRA/README.md

 This is a PyTorch implementation of the following paper:

-**High-Quality Facial Geometry and Appearance Capture at Home**, CVPR 2024.
+**High-Quality Facial Geometry and Appearance Capture at Home**, CVPR 2024 & IJCV 2026.

 Yuxuan Han, Junfeng Lyu, and Feng Xu